zcfs/Meteor-cfs-handlebars/README.md

 ### cfsDeleteButton

-Creates an HTML `<button>` element for the current `FileObject` which, when clicked, deletes the file from its CollectionFS, thereby deleting its data and the data for any copies from their respective stores.
+Creates an HTML `<button>` element for the current `FS.File` which, when clicked, deletes the file from its FS.Collection, thereby deleting its data and the data for any copies from their respective stores.

 Specify a `content` attribute to set the button element content.
 If you don't